AnupamDas054/AnupamDas054/README.md

 ### I am currently studying in the sixth semester of Computer Science & Engineering at Chittagong University of Engineering & Technology.
-- 🔭 I’m currently working on Machine Learning and Deep Learning .
+- 🔭 I’m currently learning Web Development specially interested in backend technology .
-- 🌱 I’m currently learning application of Machine Learning on Cybersecurity.
+- 🌱 I’m currently learning and working on application of Machine Learning on Cybersecurity as my thesis .
 - 💬 Ask me whatever you want to know😊

 ### My Favourite Programming Languages  :rocket: